Keith Francis (runner): Career after Boston College and death

 After Graduating in 1976 with a BA from the Boston College Lynch School of Education, Francis went on to earn a master's degree at Boston University.

-He returned to New Bedford as a Guidance counsellor for a short time and then relocated to Maryland, where he remained for 30 years, first as a probation officer at the Superior Court in DC, and then a long career working for the US Government, retiring as a Senior Intelligence Analyst at the Bureau of Alcohol, Tobacco and Firearms.
+He returned to New Bedford as a Guidance counsellor for a short time and then relocated to Maryland, where he remained for 30 years, first as a probation officer at the Superior Court in DC, and then a career working for the US Government, first with the Drug Enforcement Agency, and then a long tenure at the Bureau of Alcohol, Tobacco and Firearms, retiring as a Senior Intelligence Analyst.

 After retirement he returned to New Bedford.
-In 2009 he was invited to join the Board of Trustees at Boston College, and served from 2010 to 2011.
+In 2009 he was invited to join the board of trustees at Boston College, and served from 2010 to 2011.

 Francis died of cancer on July 27, 2011, in his home town of New Bedford, at the age of 56.

 Legacy

 In 2008 Francis co-organized "Reconnect" at Boston College, the first AHANA (African, Hispanic/Latino, Asian and Native American alumni) reunion.
 He remained active in the organization until his death.

 He was a member of the Boston College Board of Trustees 2010–2011.

 The Keith Francis Memorial Scholarship was established in 2013.
 Multiple scholarships are awarded to local college-bound graduates from New Bedford who embody "Community service, Education and Achievement".